Swallowtail Lighthouse: Origin

 The wreck of the merchant ship Lord Ashburton in 1857 on the northern tip of Grand Manan, with the loss of 21 lives, led the New Brunswick Legislative Assembly to call for "a Light House to be erected on the Northern Head of Grand Manan".
 The site chosen was a headland called the "Swallow's Tail" near the entrance to the harbour at North Head.
 The lighthouse tower and keeper's dwelling were built in 1859 at a cost of £495 and the lantern was first lit on 7 July 1860.
 It was the first lighthouse to be built on the island of Grand Manan.

 Infrastructure

 The light was originally provided by nine lamps and reflectors, which were later increased to ten.
 In 1887 a lens replaced the lamps and reflectors.
 In 1907 a fourth-order Fresnel lens was installed, providing 360° coverage.

-A wooden tower was built in 1914 to house a fog bell.
+A wooden tower was built in 1914, and a fog bell added to it in 1916 when renovations were done on the keeper's residence.
 The fog bell tower was moved in 1920 to a position closer to the lighthouse.
 In 1958 a new keeper's house was built, replacing the original dwelling.
 In the 1960s the lighthouse keeper had a boathouse moved from another lighthouse to the Swallowtail light station.
 In 1980 the fog bell was removed and put on display at the Grand Manan Museum.
 The lighthouse was automated and de-staffed in 1986.